Online

 Concurrency

-• discuss theory behind concurrency (and the relationship with parallelism)
+• discuss the theory behind concurrency (and the relationship with parallelism)

 • introduce Communicating Sequential Processes (CSP)